irmen/Pyro4/docs/source/clientcode.rst

     If you read this and the value is not yet available, execution is halted until the value becomes available.
     If it is already available you can read it as usual.

+.. py:attribute:: ready

+    This property contains the readiness of the result value (``True`` meaning that the value is available).

-.. py:method:: ready([timeout=None])
+.. py:method:: wait([timeout=None])

-    Check if the result value is available, with optional wait timeout (in seconds).
+    Waits for the result value to become available, with optional wait timeout (in seconds).
 Default is None, meaning infinite timeout.
-If the timeout expires before the result value is available, Pyro raises :py:exc:`Pyro4.errors.AsyncResultTimeout`.
+If the timeout expires before the result value is available, the call will return ``False``.
+If the value has become available, it will return ``True``.

 .. py:method:: then(callable [, **kwargs])